nette/security/readme.md

 $user->setExpiration('2 days');
 ```

-.[note]
-Expiration must be set to value equal or lower than the expiration of [sessions].
+Expiration must be set to value equal or lower than the expiration of sessions.

 The reason of last logout can be obtained by method `$user->getLogoutReason()`, which returns one of these constants: `IUserStorage::INACTIVITY` if time expired or `IUserStorage::MANUAL` when the `logout()` method was called.

 To make the example above work, we in fact have to create an object that verifies user's name and password.
 It's called **authenticator**.
-Its trivial implementation is the class [api:Nette\Security\SimpleAuthenticator], which in its constructor accepts an associative array:
+Its trivial implementation is the class Nette\Security\SimpleAuthenticator, which in its constructor accepts an associative array:

 ```php
 $authenticator = new Nette\Security\SimpleAuthenticator(array(